Diffusive regimes in a two-dimensional chiral fluid: Results

-These evidences indicate a varying exponential diffusion coefficient, as it happens for instance in granular jamming \cite{AD06}.
-Thus, we plot in Figures~\ref{fig:alpha}~(a), (b) the time evolution of the diffusive exponent ($\alpha$) of $D$, defined here as $\langle\Delta r(t)^2\rangle=(4D)t^\alpha$ \cite{MJCB14,LGRAYV21}.
-Interestingly, all 3 cases $\overline{\omega}<0$, $\overline{\omega}\simeq0$, $\overline{\omega}>0$ undergo a remarkably slow decay off the initial ballistic regime at short times ($\alpha=2$).
-Moreover, whereas the complex chiral phase $\mathbb{C}_\pm$ slowly decays to nearly normal diffusion ($\alpha=1$) \cite{slow_decay}, the other two phases remain superdiffusive, with large oscillations around a mean value $\alpha \sim 1.5$ at high densities (see case $\phi=0.45$, Figure~\ref{fig:alpha} a).
-Figure~\ref{fig:alpha} insets clearly reveals strong superdiffusion in a large fraction of the parameter space, in this case for a system with packing fraction $\phi=0.45$.
-However, at low densities the phase behavior of diffusion is noticeably different.
-At $\phi=0.25$ for instance (Figure~\ref{fig:alpha}~b) notice that the system displays normal or weakly subdiffusive behavior for $\overline\omega\simeq 0$ and $\overline\omega>0$ cases, whereas the $\overline\omega<0$ case remains strongly superdiffusive.
-Finally, $\alpha$ sharply falls to $\alpha=0$ at very long times in all cases, as the effect of the wall confinement prevents $\Delta r^2$ from increasing \textit{ad infinitum}.
+All $3$ cases $\overline{\omega}<0$, $\overline{\omega}\simeq0$, $\overline{\omega}>0$ undergo a slow decay off the initial ballistic regime ($\alpha=2$) at short times (slow refers here at time intervals much longer in the diffusion curves than the ballistic regime, this is shorter than $0.01$ s).
+Moreover, at high densities ($\phi=0.45$, Figure~\ref{fig:alpha} a), the case $\overline\omega\simeq 0$ has a diffusive exponent $\alpha$ that slowly decays to nearly normal diffusion ($\alpha=1$).
+On the contrary, the other two cases ($\overline\omega\neq 0$) remain superdiffusive, with large oscillations around a mean value $\alpha \sim 1.5$ at high densities.
+Consequently, the inset of Figure~\ref{fig:alpha}~(a) reveals strong superdiffusion in a large fraction of the parameter space, in this case for a system with packing fraction $\phi=0.45$.
+However, at low densities ($\phi=0.25$, Figure~\ref{fig:alpha}~b) the phase behavior of diffusion seems to be qualitatively different.
+Now the system displays normal or weakly subdiffusive behavior for $\overline\omega\simeq 0$ and $\overline\omega>0$ cases, whereas the $\overline\omega<0$ case remains strongly superdiffusive (it would require to go to much larger densities in order to detect jamming or glassy behaviour).
+In all cases, $\alpha$ sharply falls to $\alpha=0$ at very long times, due to the effect of the wall confinement \cite{MJCB14}.